-Content analysis is a set of procedures for collecting and organizing information in a standardized format (similar to GAO's "pro forma" workpapers) that allows analysts to make inferences about the characteristics and meaning of written and otherwise recorded material.
+Content analysis is a set of procedures for collecting and organizing information in a standardized format that allows analysts to make inferences about the characteristics and meaning of written and other recorded material.
 Simple formats can be developed for summarizing information or counting the frequency of statements.
 More complex formats can be created for analyzing trends or detecting subtle differences in the intensity of statements.

-Among the procedures of content analysis, which we discuss in the next chapter, are defining and sampling the written or l/Interlinear bibliographic references are cited in full in the appendix.

-recorded material to be analyzed, developing standardized categories, coding the material with rigorous reliability checks, analyzing and interpreting the information, and validating and reporting the results.
-Although in this paper we have focused on procedures that make guantitative analysis possible, this is not necessarily the objective of all forms of content analysis.
+Among the procedures of content analysis that we discuss in the next chapter are defining and sampling the written or recorded material to be analyzed, developing standardized categories, coding the material with rigorous reliability checks, analyzing and interpreting the information, and validating and reporting the results.
+Although in this paper we have focused on procedures that make quantitative analysis possible, this is not necessarily the objective of all forms of content analysis.